bristolcrypto/SPDZ-2/README.md

 #### To compile SPDZ:

-1) Optionally, edit CONFIG and CONFIG.mine so that the following variables point to the right locations:
+1) Edit `CONFIG` or `CONFIG.mine` to your needs:

+ - To benchmark only the online phase (skipping the secure offline phase), add the following line at the top: `MY_CFLAGS = -DINSECURE`
- - PREP_DIR: this should be a local, unversioned directory to store preprocessing data (defaults to Player-Data in the working directory)
+ - `PREP_DIR` should point to should be a local, unversioned directory to store preprocessing data (default is `Player-Data` in the current directory).
+ - For the SPDZ-2 offline phase, set `USE_NTL = 1` and `MOD = -DMAX_MOD_SZ=6`.

-2) Run make (use the flag -j for faster compilation with multiple threads)
+2) Run make (use the flag -j for faster compilation multiple threads).
+Remember to run `make clean` first after changing `CONFIG` or `CONFIG.mine`.

-#### To setup for the online phase
+#### To setup for benchmarking the online phase

+This requires the INSECURE flag to be set before compilation as explained above.
+For a secure offline phase, see the section on SPDZ-2 below.

 Run: